 Performance is obviously a concern for anyone buying a computer.
 We put all desktops through a number of benchmarks that provide a way to objectively gauge performance.

-Our general CPU benchmarks include a video encode test using Handbrake to run a 4K video through x265 encoding, and Geekbench 4’s single and multi-core tests, and Cinebench R23’s single and multi-core tests.
+Our general CPU benchmarks include a video encode test using Handbrake to run a 4K video through x265 encoding, Geekbench’s single and multi-core tests, and Cinebench R23’s single and multi-core tests.
 These tests put the processor on maximum attack and give us an idea how a system performs in demanding applications.
 We’ll also test it on PCMark 10, which gives a very well-rounded look at the PC’s performance across a wide breadth of tasks and applications.

 We wrap up our suite with 3DMark’s Time Spy, Fire Strike, and Sky Diver tests, three synthetic benchmarks that offer a good window into overall graphics performance.
-If a system is built for gaming we also conduct real-world game tests at 1080p and 1440p with titles like Civilization VI, Fortnite, Cyberpunk 2077, Red Dead Redemption 2, and Assassin’s Creed Valhalla.
+If a system is built for gaming we also conduct real-world game tests at 1080p, 1440p, and 4K with titles like Civilization VI, Fortnite, Cyberpunk 2077, Red Dead Redemption 2, and Assassin’s Creed Valhalla.
 We also test the system with creative applications, such as the Pugetbench Premiere Pro benchmark.

 Desktops usually do not become as warm as other, smaller PCs, but cooling must still be considered.
 Some systems are quieter than others, and some offer better cooling of internal components.
 This is of particular concern for gaming systems, which can become extremely loud and hot during intense use.